sarfata/kbox-firmware/README.md

 If you run into problems or would like to suggest new features for this project, please use the [GitHub issue tracker](https://github.com/sarfata/kbox-firmware).

+## Contributors

+ - Thomas Sarlandie

 ## License

-This project is distributed under the GPL License v3.
+The original code of this project is distributed under the MIT license.

 Please note that most of the libraries have their own license.
+Some are under the GPL.
+This mean that the full package of the KBox code + these libraries falls under the GPL license.

+Contact me if you need a distribution of only the MIT code to re-use it separately.

  - [Adafruit Sensor](https://github.com/adafruit/Adafruit_BMP280_Library) is
  under the Apache license